First-year and transfer students may enter the Honors Program. A minor is also available.

 Additional Requirements

-All students in the honors program will demonstrate proficiency in a foreign language at the intermediate level.
-Languages include Spanish, French, Italian, Latin, ASL, and other languages may be considered on a provisional basis.
+All students in the honors program will demonstrate proficiency in a world language.
+Languages include Spanish, French, Italian, Latin, ASL, and Japanese.
+Other languages may be considered on a provisional basis.